Yixiao-Song/SLING_Data_Code/README.md

-# SLING: Sino-Linguistic Evaluation of Large Language Models [`Paper`](https://arxiv.org/abs/2210.11689)
+# SLING: Sino-Linguistic Evaluation of Large Language Models

 This is the official codebase accompanying our EMNLP 2022 paper "SLING: Sino-Linguistic Evaluation of Large Language Models".
-You can find our paper on arXiv [here](TBD).
+You can find our paper on arXiv [here](https://arxiv.org/abs/2210.11689).

 ## SLING Dataset